Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 To model feed-forward linear networks, the mappings $M_k$, $k=1\hdots K-1$ (and $M_K'$) construct the matrix by placing the entry of $h_k$ corresponding to an edge in the network in the corresponding entry in $M_k(h_k)$.

 For convolutional layers, $M_k$ and $M'_K$ concatenate convolution matrices\footnote{Depending on the situation: Toeplitz, block-Toeplitz, circulant or block-circulant matrices.
-The matrices often involve a subsampling.} defined by a portion of the entries in $\hbf_k$.
+The matrices often involve downsampling.} defined by a portion of the entries in $\hbf_k$.
 Each convolution matrix is at the location corresponding to a prescribed edge.

 The main argument for studying deep structured linear networks is due to their strong connection to non-linear networks that uses the rectified linear unit (ReLU)\footnote{ReLU is the most common activation function.} activation function.
-Let us explain it in detail.
+We explain it in detail.
 The action of the ReLU activation function at the layer $k$ treats every entry independently of the other entries and multiplies it by either $1$ (the entry is kept) or $0$ (the entry is canceled).
-More precisely, denoting $\hbf = (h_k)_{k=1..K}$, the action of the Relu activation function on the layer $k$ applies the mapping $A_k : \RR^{m_k\times n}\longmapsto \RR^{m_k\times n}$ (where $m_k\times n$ is the size processed data in the layer $k$) such that:
+More precisely, denoting $\hbf = (h_k)_{k=1..K}$, the action of the ReLU activation function on the layer $k$ is to apply the map $A_k : \RR^{m_k\times n}\longmapsto \RR^{m_k\times n}$ (where $m_k\times n$ is the size data in the layer $k$) such that:

 where $a_k(\hbf)\in\{0,1\}^{m_k\times n}$ is defined by

 The function